 There were five of us, huddled beneath the skirt of the Golden Gate Bridge.
 We had just come from a club in North Beach where we watched a band perform an almost comically delayed two a.m. set.
-The evening, fueled by alcohol and maybe some drugs led us here, accessed via a dirt road and a small warning sign our band of side-eye rebels can’t help to scoff at.
+The evening, fueled by alcohol and maybe some drugs led us here, accessed via a dirt road and a small warning sign our crew of side-eye rebels can’t help to scoff at.
 We were “so punk.”
-We watch the water glide and marvel at a landmark and its sometime claim as monument to those sadly wishing to say goodbye to the world.
+We watch the water glide over itself and marvel at a landmark and its sometime claim as monument to those sadly wishing to say goodbye to the world.

 Below us, in the cold embrace of the San Francisco bay rest the memories of those very souls and it makes me question my position on life.
 Was I even remotely suicidal, or just meandering along the catwalk of pretentious self-banishment, triggered by lyrics to some fucking pop song I memorized.
 Some sit quietly while others (probably me) offer what I’m sure were life altering musings on the meaning of our existence.
 A pair of headlights in the distance squeeze through the fog, the strobes on the roof providing a clear indication that we weren’t nearly as cunning as we thought.
 A police officer reveals himself and a temporary suspension of all self reflecting mechanisms take hold.